Man in Orange Jacket Standing Beside Man in Black Leather Jacket

 Can You Post Your Own Bail?

-Yes, it is legally permissible It’s quite common for defendants to have the opportunity to post their own bail after they have been arrested and have had their initial court appearance.
-If the bail amount is manageable for the defendant, they can take responsibility and post their bail personally.
+Yes, it is legally permissible to post your own bail.
+Not only that, but it’s quite common for defendants to have the opportunity to post their own bail after they have been arrested and have had their initial court appearance.
+If the bail amount is manageable for the defendant and they can afford bail, they can take responsibility and post their bail personally.

 Due to the unique circumstances surrounding each bail decision and an interpretation of laws that vary state by state, legal counsel is highly recommended to help the defendant fully understand their options and the potential consequences thereof.